bgonzalezbustamante/academic-kickstart/Netlify/content/publication/2025-05-28-changing-meaning-of-the-rule-of-law.md

 ---
-title: 'Changing Meaning of the Rule of Law'
+title: 'Changing Meaning of the Rule of Law in UK and US Parliamentary Debates'
-date: '2024-09-08'
+date: '2025-05-28'
 slug: changing-meaning-of-the-rule-of-law
 ## categories: []
 ## tags: []